-No, only Tribal Indian Health facilities (including sovereign Tribal health facilities that have a federal Government contract are authorized to participate in the VA PPV program.
+No, only Tribal Indian Health facilities (including sovereign Tribal health facilities that have a federal Government compact are authorized to participate in the VA PPV program.
 Indian Health facility participation in the VA PPV contract is coordinated through NSSC Oklahoma.

 12. Are 340B prices available through the PPV?

 No, McKesson is not allowed to load 340B prices or any contract prices that are not maintained by VA.

 13. How are facilities added into the PPV program?

 The sponsoring agency (e.g. VA, BoP, IHS, etc.) notifies the PPV Contracting Officer of the need to add a new facility.
 In addition to the request, the sponsoring agency must submit a copy of each of the following documents:

 Once notified, the CO will initiate a bilateral modification via eCMS to add the facility into the PPV program.
 Modifications to add facilities are done on a quarterly basis.
 It may take up to 30 days for McKesson to complete set up for a new facility.
 The PPV Participants List is updated upon execution of a modification to add or delete facilities from the PPV program.